-- The Respondent is not known by the Complainant.
-The Respondent is not affiliated with nor authorized by the Complainant.
-The Respondent does not carry out any activity for nor has any business with the Complainant. - No license or authorisation was granted to the Respondent to make use of the Complainant's Trademark or to apply for registration of the disputed domain name. - The disputed domain name resolves to a website copying the Complainant's official customer access <cli>clients.boursorama.com/connexion/> asking the Complainant's customers to enter their personal information.
-Thus, the Respondent uses the disputed domain name to mislead consumers into believing they are accessing the Complainant's website and collect personal and banking information of consumers.
-This does not constitute a bona fide offering of goods or services or fair use.
+- The Respondent is not known under the disputed domain name. - The Respondent is not known by the Complainant and is not affiliated with, nor authorized by the Complainant.
+The Respondent does not carry out any activity for nor has any business with the Complainant. - No license or authorisation was granted to the Respondent to make use of the Complainant's Trademark or to apply for registration of the disputed domain name. - The disputed domain name resolves to a parking page.
+The Respondent does not use the disputed domain name and there are no demonstrable plans to use the disputed domain name.